 Irish Branch Office

-An external (foreign) limited company registered abroad may establish a branch in the State.
+A foreign limited company registered abroad may establish a branch in Ireland.

 Form F12, for an EU Country

-If these documents above are not written in English a certified translation is required.
+If these documents are not in English a certified translation is required.

 Memorandum and Articles

-A copy of the memorandum and articles of association of the company in the original language, should be certified as a true copy in the country in which the company is incorporated by
+A copy of the Memorandum and Articles of Association of the company in the original language, should be certified as a true copy in the country in which the company is incorporated by either:

 Under section 886 of the Companies Act 2014 a declaration made in a foreign jurisdiction can be authenticated as follows: